MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure.md

 ## Anonymous requests

 Requests can also be made without being authenticated.
 In such cases, the request is automatically assigned to the `anonymous` system role so that it can be properly [authorized](authorization.md).

+## X-MS-API-ROLE request header

+Data API builder requires the header `X-MS-API-ROLE` to authorize requests using custom roles.
+The value of `X-MS-API-ROLE` must match a role specified in the token.
+For example, if the token has the role **Sample.Role**, then X-MS-API-ROLE should also be **Sample.Role**.
+For more information, see [authorization user roles](./authorization.md#user-roles).

 ## Related content